 This is the recommended way to install OGGM.

-You should have a recent version of git and of the conda package manager.
-You can get conda by installing miniconda (the package manager alone - recommended) or anaconda (the full suite - with many packages you wont need).
+You should have a recent version of the conda package manager.
+You can get conda by installing miniconda (the package manager alone - recommended) or anaconda (the full suite - with many packages you won’t need).

 We recommend to create a specific environment for OGGM.
 In a terminal window, type: